 Your password “vault” is where all your passwords are stored.
-There are two approaches to storing your vault: on-device or on a cloud server.
+There are two ways to store your vault: on the device or on a cloud server.

-You might think that you would prefer on-device storage, and there are definite advantages of that.
-When your passwords are stored on your device, you don’t have to worry about data breaches affecting the provider’s cloud, nor whether your information is being transmitted and stored properly.
+You might think you would prefer on-device storage over cloud storage, and there are definite advantages to this approach.
+For instance, when your passwords are stored on your device, you don’t have to worry about data breaches affecting the provider’s cloud storage services or whether your information is being transmitted and stored correctly.

-RoboForm is one of the few password managers that allows you to store your passwords on-device only, without any cloud intervention, while Sticky Password enables you to sync devices over local Wi-Fi.
+RoboForm is one of the few password managers that allows you to store your passwords on-device only, without any cloud intervention.
+In contrast, Sticky Password enables you to sync devices over local Wi-Fi.

-On the other hand, if your device is lost or stolen, you’ll lose all your passwords too, with no way to recover them.
-It can also make it more difficult to sync passwords across devices or to move all your information to a new device.
+On the other hand, if your device is lost or stolen, you’ll lose all your passwords, too, with no way to recover them.
+It can also make it more challenging to sync passwords across devices or move all your information to a new one.

-With cloud storage, the reverse is true: your passwords can be easily recovered if you lose access to your device(s), but there are additional security concerns.
-Most password managers boast heavy-duty encryption in their cloud servers, and the best ones will encrypt your data on-device, before it’s even transmitted to their servers.
+With cloud storage, the reverse is true: your passwords can be quickly recovered if you lose access to your device(s), but there are additional security concerns.
+Most password managers boast heavy-duty encryption in their cloud servers, and the best ones will encrypt your data on-device before it’s even transmitted to their servers.
 Dashlane is one such password manager.

 2. How important is zero-knowledge storage to me?

 Zero-knowledge refers to policies and architecture that eliminate the possibility for a password manager to access your password.
-Remember, just because your data is encrypted on a providers’ server doesn’t mean that they can’t access it—only that they don’t.
+Remember, just because your data is encrypted on a provider’s server doesn’t mean they can’t access it — only that they don’t.

-This is why some password providers employ zero-knowledge architecture, which by virtue of design eliminates this possibility.
+This is why some password providers employ zero-knowledge architecture, which eliminates this possibility by design.
 Keeper is an example of a robust password manager that obeys this principle.
 “The plaintext version of the data is never available to Keeper Security employees nor any outside party,” explains their website.
 “In the unlikely event Keeper was hacked, the attackers could only possibly access the worthless ciphertext.”

 However, the technology is not without its limitations.
-First, it’s incredibly difficult to build such architecture, which means that companies don’t always get it 100% right.
+First, building such architecture is tough, so companies don’t always get it 100% correct.
 More than one provider has admitted that they overlooked an unlikely but possible scenario in which their zero-knowledge policy could be compromised.

 Second, it makes some of the most convenient features of password managers, like inheritance and automatic password updating, difficult or impossible to have.
 Keeper, for example, refused to implement inheritance until they could do so within a zero-knowledge framework, and nobody has yet to manage automatic password updating in this context.